StevenMayher/431-2021/projectA/proposals.md

 ## Outcome Variable Selections

+- No two projects selected the same set of five variables into the same roles.

 Code | Projects | Description
 ----: | ---: | :--------------------------------------------
 v147 | 10 | Life expectancy